-This Homestyle Beef Stew is the perfect comfort food for long winters.
-Chock-full of tender beef, chunky vegetables, and a flavorful broth, it’s both hearty and delicious!
+Homestyle Beef Stew is the ultimate cold weather comfort food.
+Chock-full of tender beef, chunky vegetables, and a flavorful broth, it’s hearty and delicious!

 Has it been a week since my last recipe?
 Oh no!
 Forgive me, my loyal readers (AKA mom, bro, and bae), I’ve been down with a bug these past few days and all I wanted to do was sleep.
 Ugh, flu season!

-The weather outside is starting to get chilly and what could be better in bitter winters than the delectable smells of homemade beef stew wafting around your home?
+The weather outside is starting to get chilly and what could be better in bitter winters than the inviting aroma of homemade beef stew wafting around your home?
 Warm and filling, it’s the perfect comfort food to see you through the colder months!

 - Dredge the beef chunks in seasoned flour before browning.
 The resulting browned bits will help enrich the flavor and thicken the liquid.